pnsn/compare_station_xml/README.md

 ClockDrift is missing from  (SIS) and = 0.0001 in (IRIS) ...
 ```

-Fudged example with verbosity = 1 (ouput all parameters checked):
+To show what output looks like, this example used a fudged IRIS stationXML file with verbosity = 1 (ouput all parameters checked):
 ```
 ahutko@namazu:~/STATION_XML_COMPARE$
 ahutko@namazu:~/STATION_XML_COMPARE$